The Call for Entries for the 2017 Masterschool is now open!

 What is the Masterschool?

-The Masterschool is an intensive training programme for documentary filmmakers, taking place over a time span of a 10-month period.
-Its aim is to mentor directors and producers to make exciting documentaries (one-offs and series) for the international non-fiction market.
+The Masterschool is an intensive training program for documentary filmmakers, taking place over a timespan of a 10-month period.
+Its aim is to mentor directors and producers to make exciting documentaries (one-offs, multiplatform and series) for the international market.

-Over the course of four 5-day workshops in the 10-month period, 16 European producer/director teams are assisted in developing their documentary projects to appeal to international audiences.
-The teams receive invaluable feedback from experienced documentary professionals and have the chance to pitch their projects to a panel of carefully-selected international commissioning editors at our largest Industry Event, the Leipzig Networking Days, in October.
+Over the course of four 5-day workshops in the 10-month period, 15 European producer/director teams are assisted in developing their documentary projects to appeal to international audiences.
+The teams receive invaluable feedback from experienced documentary professionals and have the unique opportunity to pitch their projects to a panel of carefully selected international commissioning editors at our largest Industry Event, the Leipzig Networking Days, in October.

 Here is what Masterschool alumnus Alexander Nanau had to say about the programme:

 "At Documentary Campus I have learned more than in four years of film school!
 It changed completely the way I prepare and put together a film, its story and style and present it to the industry in search for the right partners."

 How it works?

 • February 2017

 Fifteen of the submitted projects are selected for the Masterschool;

 • March 2017